pagopa/rtd-ms-transaction-filter/README.md

 ### Database connection

 Spring Batch uses a repository on which you can track the executions performed by the service.
 If there is no particular configuration: an in- memory instance will be executed to allow the batch to be executed.
-The configuration of the bundle uses this mode for greater immediacy of use.
-If you want to set it please refer to the properties in __Appendix 2 -
-Configuration properties__.
+Please refer to the properties in __Appendix 2 - Configuration properties__ to define the usage of a persistent database.

 ### REST Services Connection